megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 ..  image:: ./_static/class3-12.png

 .. attention::
-   Hallucinations -  xxxx .
+   Please do notes that GenAI is hallucinating and providing a wrong info - about F5 Inc headquarters.
+Please ignore as smaller model (smaller parameter, less intelligence) tend to hallucinate more compare to a larger model.
+Its also depends on dataset use for the training - "Garbage In, Garbage Out".

 5 - Deploy LLM model service
 -----------------------------
-Ollama API being exposed from previous step (step 3 above).
+Ollama API being exposed from previous step (step 3 above) when we run "kubectl -n open-webui apply -f ollama-ingress-http.yaml" command.

 ..
 Note::
    The Ollama API is currently exposed over HTTP instead of HTTPS.
 This is due to a limitation in the LLM orchestrator (FlowiseAI), which does not natively support self-signed certificates without some environment changes.
 To simplify the setup and eliminate resources consumption for encryption/decryption so that more CPU can be dedicated for inference, HTTP is used instead of HTTPS.
 However, all communication between the LLM orchestrator and other AI components occurs internally, within a controlled environment.
+For production deployment, ensure those communication are secure and encrypted.
+For FlowiseAI, you may need to define environment variable to ignore certificate verification.
+Please refer to official documentation.

 Ollama API is the model serving endpoint.
 Since we are running inference from CPU, it will take a while for ollama to response to user.
-To ensure connections is not time on NGINX ingress, we need to increase the timeout on NGINX ingress for ollama.
+To ensure connections is not timeout on NGINX ingress, we need to increase the timeout on NGINX ingress for ollama.
 This nginx ingress resource for ollama had been deployed in step 3 above.

 ollama-ingress-http.yaml ::